 Based on this setup, we implement a very similar dilemma as in the classical Trolley.
-Prior to the experiment, the charity identified people suffering from tuberculosis who could be treated, in two distinct Indian states, A and B.3 The situation described to subjects was then the following.
+Prior to the experiment, the charity identified people suffering from tuberculosis who could be treated in two distinct Indian states, A and B.6 The situation described to subjects was then the following.

-• A donation of 380 Euros has been preset to cover 5 people suffering from tuberculosis in State A. If it is actually implemented (after the experiment), none of the five will die from the disease.
+- A donation of 380 Euros has been preset to cover 5 people suffering from tuberculosis in State A. If it is actually implemented (after the experiment), none of the five will die from the disease.
 If not implemented, one will die, in expectation.
-Donation to State A is thus the default.
+Donation to State A is thus the default. - In State B, 15 people are suffering from tuberculosis, for whom no donation is initiated.
+If the donation preset for State A is redirected to State B, the amount will be multiplied by three.
+With those 1,140 Euros, 15 people will be treated, thus saving (in expectation) three lives that would otherwise be lost to tuberculosis, but foregoing the saving of one in State A.